-While that is the ideal conditions, I have often met my family at the airport if it is a family I have worked for before and the children are excited to see me.
+While arriving a few days early to bond with the family is the ideal situation, I have met the family for the first time at the airport or hotel.
+When it is a family I have traveled with before, it like a reunion of friends and the children are excited to see me.

 A good travel nanny helps keep the family’s stress level down as they get to the airport, go through security and wait for flights that may be delayed, so that the trip can start without everyone being frazzled.
 I am always looking as we walk for restrooms, keeping the time schedule in mind so babies are changed and toddlers/children have a chance to use the restroom before boarding.
 I don’t mind that you’re in business class and I’m in coach with the children.
 A good travel nanny understands jet lag and can offer you tips on how to help children adjust.

 When the time comes you just want a family day, I know how to disappear and entertain myself.
 I am always cheerful and positive no matter what the situation.

 Yes, it is more expensive when you have to include another person’s airfare, food, lodging and salary.
 But you have already invested in taking this great vacation, so consider this expense your insurance policy!

 Every nanny may want to travel, but the reality is that it is hard work to make sure your family has a great time.
 I take that responsibility very seriously.